-- Level 1 Investments whose values are based on quoted prices (unadjusted) for identical assets (or liabilities) in active markets that a government can access at the measurement date. - Level 2 Investments with inputs other than quoted prices included within Level 1 - that are observable for an asset (or liability), either directly or indirectly. - Level 3 Investments classified as Level 3 have unobservable inputs and may require a degree of professional judgment.
+Level 1 Investments whose values are based on quoted prices (unadjusted) for identical assets (or liabilities) in active markets that a government can access at the measurement date.
+Level 2 Investments with inputs - other than quoted prices included within Level 1 - that are observable for an asset (or liability), either directly or indirectly.
+Level 3 Investments with unobservable inputs and may require a degree of professional judgment.

-The Agency has the following recurring fair value measurements as of June 30, 2016 (in thousands):
+The Agency had the following recurring fair value measurements as of June 30, 2017 (in thousands):

-Investment Type Fair Value Input Level Description Short Term Investment Fund ("STIF") \$280,508 Level 2 The ownership interest of the STIF is determined on a fair market valuation basis as of fiscal year-end in accordance with the STIF operating procedures.
+Investment Type Fair Value Input Level Description Short Term Investment Fund (STIF) \$409,941 Level 2 The ownership interest of the STIF is determined on a fair market valuation basis as of fiscal year-end in accordance with the STIF operating procedures.
 Valuation of the underlying assets is performed by the State's custodian.
-Government Securities \$91,209 Level 2 Valuation of the underlying assets is performed using the policies and procedures established by the Agency's custodian.
-Derivative Instrument - Interest Rate Swap \$5,174 Level 2 The fair value was estimated by a consulting firm using the zero coupon method.
+Government Securities \$87,607 Level 2 Valuation of the underlying assets is performed using the policies and procedures established by the Agency's custodian.
+MBS \$211,265 Level 2 Valuation of the underlying assets is performed using the policies and procedures established by the Agency's custodian.
+Derivative Instrument - Interest Rate Swap \$2,673 Level 2 The fair value was estimated by a consulting firm using the zero coupon method.

-Securities lending transactions GASB Section I60, Investments-Security Lending ("GASB I60"), establishes accounting and financial reporting standards for transactions where governmental entities transfer their securities to broker-dealers and other entities (borrowers) in exchange for collateral (which may be cash, securities, or letters of credit) and simultaneously agree to return the collateral in exchange for the original securities in the future.
-The Agency does not directly engage in securities lending transactions; however, the State Treasurer is authorized to engage in these types of transactions under North Carolina General Statute 147-69.3e.
+Securities Lending Transactions GASB Section 160, Investments-Security Lending (GASB 160), establishes accounting and financial reporting standards for transactions where governmental entities transfer their securities to broker-dealers and other entities (borrowers) in exchange for collateral (which may be cash, securities, or letters of credit) and simultaneously agree to return the collateral in exchange for the original securities in the future.
+The Agency does not directly engage in securities lending transactions; however, the State Treasurer is authorized to engage in these types of transactions under State Statute 147-69.3e.
 The types of securities include government securities and corporate bonds and notes which are held in the pooled investment accounts of the State Treasurer.
 A securities custodian manages the securities lending program for the State and receives cash as collateral from the borrowers.
 Collateral is invested in a collateral investment pool and must be maintained at 100% of the market value of the original securities.
 This investment in the collateral investment pool is considered to be a highly liquid investment.
 The State has a custodial credit risk related to the transactions.

-Throughout fiscal year 2016, the Agency had deposits in the pooled investment accounts of the State Treasurer.
+Throughout fiscal year 2017, the Agency had deposits in the pooled investment accounts of the State Treasurer.
 The risk associated with these transactions will be recorded by the State in its fiduciary funds.
 No allocation will be made to the Agency; therefore, the accompanying financial statements do not reflect the risk associated with securities lending transactions in accordance with GASB I60.